nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_lifecycle.rst

    nRF54H20 lifecycle states and transitions available on the final silicon.

-This figure shows the states and transitions that will be available on the final silicon.
+This figure shows the states and transitions (both forward and backward ones) that will be available on the final silicon.
-Black arrows illustrate forward unauthenticated transitions and red arrows illustrate backward authenticated transitions.

 Changing the lifecycle state will be useful during development.
 Test devices in their final configuration would require the device to be in the deployed state, however, updating the Secure Domain firmware and the System Controller firmware will be easier with the device in RoT state.